Shorkops/Studies/Javascript/README.md

-    This is the repository for Annie's projects.
+    This is the repository for Annie's javascript projects.